How to: Use Data Collections in a Dropdown Component

 Configure the Dropdown Component

-Next, configure your Dropdown component to reference height data from your Plug-In component.
-There are three Data Sources in the Dropdown component: Values, URL, and Data Reference Key.
-To reference the data collection, use the Data Reference Key option.
+Next, configure a Dropdown component to reference height data from your Plug-In component.
+To reference the data, you'll reference your Plug-In component and the specified Data Collection height data.

 2. | In the Property ID field, enter height. |